featbit/featbit/CONTRIBUTING.md

 ### What you can contribute in this repo? :punch:

-- You found a bug, and you want to fix it 🐛
+- You found a new bug, and you want to fix it 🐛
+- You want to fix an existing issue 🐛
-- Some feature suggestions (new feature, enhancement, etc.), and you want to contribute it (design/code/etc.) ✨
+- You've some feature suggestions (new feature, UI/UX enhancement, etc.), and you want to contribute 🚀
-- You found that our code/product is ugly, unsafe, or "not good”, and you want to contribute your solution 🚀
-- You're looking for an open-source project to contribute your energy 🔥
+- You're looking for an open-source project to

+  - Contribute your energy 🔥
-- You're looking for an open-source project to learn and practice programming skills 👩‍🎓
+  - Learn and practice programming skills ✨

-### Let's Contribute :+1:

-#### Issues
+### If you found a bug, and you want to fix it :+1:

-- If you spot a problem with the FeatBit, search if an [issue](https://github.com/featbit/featbit/issues) already exists.
+If you spot a problem with the FeatBit, search if an [issue](https://github.com/featbit/featbit/issues) already exists.
 If a related issue doesn't exist, you can open a new issue.

+You can join our [Slack](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ) and tell us that you want to fix the issue you create.
+We will assign the issue to you that no one else will work on it at the same time.

+### If you want to fix an existing issue

-- Scan through our existing [issues](https://github.com/featbit/featbit/issues) to find one that interests you.
-To avoid the conflict of contribution between contributors, check if the issue is assigned to someone else.
+1. Scan through our existing [issues](https://github.com/featbit/featbit/issues) to find one that interests you.
-- You can join to our Slack
+2. Join our [Slack](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ) and tell us which issue you want to fix.
+3. We will assign the issue to you so that no one else will work on it simultaneously.

+But of course, you can fix the issue without telling us.

-#### If you have some feature suggestions (new feature or enhancement)
+### If you have some feature suggestions, and you want to contribute

+1. Create a new thread in [Discussion](https://github.com/featbit/featbit/discussions/categories/feature-suggestions) with the detail of your suggestion.
+2. Join our [Slack](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ) and tell us you want to contribute to the thread you created.
+3. We will discuss this with you and schedule the tasks for the feature suggestions.
+We will also give our best support on it.

+But of course, you can finish your contribution and create a PR without notifying us in advance.

+## How to PR your code

 You can create a new thread in [Discussion](https://github.com/featbit/featbit/discussions/categories/feature-suggestions).